junxit/us-congress-bills-110/metadata.md

 - 2008-07-21 — Introduced in Senate
 - 2008-07-21 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S6976)
+- 2008-07-22 — Passed Senate without amendment by Unanimous Consent. (text: CR S7079)
+- 2008-07-22 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S7079)
+- 2008-07-22 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S7079)
+- 2008-07-22 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S7079)